-Mr. Willman has specialized over the years in professional liability defense and risk management for health care providers.
-He has handled the defense of medical schools, physicians, hospitals, nursing homes, nurses, psychologists, other healthcare providers and medical device manufacturers.
-He has tried close to 100 cases to a conclusion as lead counsel in jury trials in state and federal court, in both Missouri and Illinois.
+Over the years, Mr. Willman has focused on professional liability defense and risk management for healthcare providers and medical device manufacturers.
+He has tried more than 100 cases to a conclusion as lead counsel in jury trials in state and federal court, in both Missouri and Illinois.
 He has also provided representation in environmental lawsuits.
 He has written and lectured on various topics related to risk management and medical professional liability.
 He has provided lectures for Washington University, Saint Louis University, St. Luke's Hospital, The Medical Protective, Medical Assurance, ProAssurance, PIC-Wisconsin and Ophthalmic Mutual Insurance Company.

 Mr. Willman has been active in professional organizations, dedicated to the support and improvement of the civil justice system.
-He has been a Director for the Missouri Organization of Defense Lawyers and Missouri State Representative for DRI.
+He has been a director for the Missouri Organization of Defense Lawyers and Missouri State Representative for DRI.
 He has also been active in the education of the defense bar and its clients.
-He has been Program Co-Chair for the DRI Complex Medicine Seminar and Program Chair for the DRI Medical Liability Seminar.
-He also served as the Chair and Vice-Chair of the Medical Liability & Health Care Law Committee from 2007-2011.
+He has been program co-chair for the DRI Complex Medicine Seminar and program chair for the DRI Medical Liability Seminar.
+He also served as the chair and vice-chair of the Medical Liability & Health Care Law Committee from 2007-2011.
 He served as the DRI mid-region director from 2013-2016.
 In 2016, he was elected second vice president of DRI and will become president in 2019.